zhahui/kasisto-server-api/api-overview.md

 | Credit Card Activation | credit_card_activate | account_id | Id of the credit card to activate |
 | Credit Card Fee Waiver | credit_card_waive_fee | account_id | Id of the credit card to waive fees |

+2) Depending on the actions, the customer request can be synchronously or asynchronously processed.
+The field "status" in the response can be used to inform KAI on the status of the action.
+The possible values are:
+    "processed", "pending", "cancelled", "failed".

+3) The field "reference_id" in the response is the internal Bank id of the request for internal tracking purpose.

+4) The field "reference_number" in the response is the reference number to communicate to the customer for tracking purpose.

-2) The fields "display_message_id" in the response can be used to inform KAI to display a specific message to the customer when the action is accepted.
+5) The field "display_message_id" in the response can be used to inform KAI to display a specific message to the customer.
-It can be used for variations "Your request was successfully processed" or "Your request should be processed within the next 48h" or other.
+KAI will use this "display_message_id" to lookup the message to display to the customer in its message library.
+If no "display_message_id" is returned KAI will use a default message.
 The list of possible messages should be defined prior to implementation.